Category: Getting started

 Step 1 — Create the DigitalOcean account

 Go to digitalocean.com and sign up.
 They’ll ask for a payment method.
 They give new accounts $200 in credit valid for 60 days, which is plenty to test multiple configurations before committing.
+Add a payment method even if you have credit — without one, your droplet gets destroyed when the credit expires.

 Step 2 — Spin up the WordPress droplet